 - a.
 Horizontal Alignment: The location of the DSM column shown in the Plans shall be accurately staked by a licensed surveyor before beginning installation.
 The horizontal alignment of DSM columns with group column spacing (GCS) shall be within 4 inches of the planned DSM top location.
 The horizontal alignment of DSM columns with block column spacing (BCS) shall be within 20 percent of the DSM column diameter, not to less than four inches, of the planned DSM top location in order to obtain sufficient DSM column overlap. - b.
 Vertical Alignment: The equipment operator shall control vertical alignment of the equipment and constructed DSM column.
 Two measures of verticality shall be monitored, longitudinal and transverse to the DSM column alignment.
 The DSM column shall be installed at an inclination that deviates no more than 1:100 (horizontal to vertical). - c.
 DSM Column Lengths: The tops of the DSM columns shall begin at the ground surface.
 The top of DSM column elevations shown in the plans are approximate.
 Natural soils above the water table, at the completion of DSM installation, shall have been treated to produce the full column design strengths up to within 3 feet of the ground surface.
-If the top of the d.
+If the top of the DSM columns is being constructed within a surcharge or berm, the top of DSM column elevations shown in the plans shall be used. - The bottom of DSM columns shall extend to the line and grades shown in the plans.
+The DSM column bottom elevations indicated in the Plans provide the minimum required penetration of the DSM columns.
+The Engineer may require the Contractor to shorten or deepen the bottom of DSM columns indicated in the plans. - d.
 DSM-LCC Width: When DSM columns are constructed using group column spacing (GCS) the DSM column diameter shown in the plans shall be the minimum required diameter.
-The diameter of DSM columns constructed using block column spacing (BCS) may vary to accommodate variations in the Contractor's equipment dimensions, provided that the plan area of ground improvement does not exceed the dimensions shown in the Plans more than six inches and is approved by the Engineer.
+The diameter of DSM columns constructed using block column spacing (BCS) may vary to accommodate variations in the Contractor's equipment dimensions, provided that the plan area of ground improvement does not exceed the dimensions shown in the Plans more than six inches and is approved by the Engineer. - 5.
+Unforeseen Conditions and Corrective Remediation: - Unforeseen conditions that result in deficient DSM column construction shall be remediated by the DSM Contractor at no additional cost to the Department.
+DSM column construction deficiencies and how they were addressed shall be noted in the DSM Daily Production Control Report and Installation Log.
+DSM column deficiencies that result from changes in rotation speeds of mixing tools, rate of penetration/withdrawal of mixing tools, changes in the rate of grout/binder injection, delays, or changes in binder mix shall be corrected as indicated in subsections G.2 and G.3 for DSM-SCC mixing and DSM-LCC mixing, respectively.